 Step One: Sew the Back

 Pin the back pieces together with the print facing each other.
 Sew the back at 5/8″ and use your serger or a zigzag stitch to finish the seams.

 Step Two: Sew the Shoulders

-Attach the front to the back by placing front side facing up, (print side up) and back side with print facing down, and sew the shoulder and finish the seam with your serger or zigzag if you prefer.
+Attach the front to the back by placing front side facing up, (print side up) and back side with the print facing down, and sew the shoulder and finish the seam with your serger or zigzag if you prefer.

 Step Three: Apply Bias Tape to the V-neck